In which the Germans find out that the Poles aren't completely useless

 Back in 1937, some startup politician had an announcement to make.
-What he said was this: “To provide sufficient food, you must have sparsely settled areas.
-There is therefore no question of sparing Poland, and the decision remains to attack Poland at the first opportunity.”
-Later that year, this guy told the county’s generals that “the object of the war is to physically destroy the enemy.
-That is why I have prepared my 'Death's Head' formations with orders to kill without pity or mercy all men, women, and children of Polish descent or language.
+What he said was this: “To provide sufficient food, we must have living space - sparsely settled areas.”
+Later that year, the same guy told the county’s generals that “the object of the war is to physically destroy the enemy.
+That is why I have prepared my 'Death's Head' formations with orders to kill all Polish men, women, and children.
 Only in this way can we obtain the living space we need.”
 As you probably understand, that guy was Adolf Hitler.
 And he was a man with a plan.

 Now, Hitler, being the political leader of Germany, had demanded that Poland be conquered in six weeks or less.
 Because of those flanks and, well, because of the last war, the Generals had other ideas: conquering Poland would take several months.
 But they tried, and came up with Fall Weiss.
 That attack was planned to… No, let’s take a moment to think about this.
 The attack was planned.
 Period.
 Hitler always maintained that the war against Poland was a defensive war, because of some silly border incident.
 That incident was completely enacted by German soldiers dressed as Poles.
 Plus the prepared invasion and, well, genocide plans.
 Yeah, right.
 Defensive war, my ass.
 It’s like Hermann Göring said: